 A PAG Consistency Review and/or data update is required before ADEQ approval of any of the following:

-- A new wastewater treatment facility (WWTF) including some industrial
+- A new wastewater treatment facility (WWTF)

 - An increase in permitted design capacity